This course may be taken prior to or during the same term.

 A prerequisite is a course in which credit must be earned prior to enrollment in another course.
 A corequisite is a course that must be taken concurrently with another course.
 A concurrent prerequisite may be taken either prior to or at the same time (concurrently) as another course.
 These requirements are included in the course search.

 It is the student’s responsibility to review prerequisite and corequisite information as stated in the course description.
 Non-degree students should contact the academic department for permission to enter any course that requires a prerequisite or corequisite.
-UWF reserves the right to cancel the registration of a student who does not meet the course prerequisites.
+UWF reserves the right to cancel/remove the registration of a student who does not meet the course prerequisites.
 A student whose registration is cancelled will be notified by the department via his/her UWF email account.

 Unless otherwise stipulated by external accreditation agreements, students whose academic programs require courses in other disciplines shall be given the same access to those courses as students in those majors.